 Full details of these upcoming ambles can be seen by clicking on the destination.

-APRIL’s Amble took us by train, to the Spa town of Bath will give you an idea of the Ambles itinerary.
+This report from APRIL’s Amble to the Spa town of Bath will give you an idea of the Ambles itinerary.
 11 amblers started our trip and we acquired another two on the way!
 We started in the Coeur de Lion, which is Bath’s smallest pub and an absolute gem.
-The building is believed to date from 1749 and was originally known as Marchants Court.
-In around 1880 the name of the pub was changed to the Coeur de Lion, thought to be unique to the UK.
 One of the most striking features of the pub is its stained glass window featuring the logo of the former Devenish brewery.
 Beercraft, (near Pulteney Bridge) is a beer shop with keg taps and has been open for about 2 years.
 We met a large group of Americans and had the Jaffa Cake stout – 7.5% at £3 a third!
 Explained what a Jaffa cake was to our friends from across the pond who were going straight on to Paris.
 The Pulteney Arms, which has been open since 1792, is tucked away near to the end of Great Pulteney Street.
 Its most unique feature are five gas light fittings (now sadly condemned) above the bar.
 The cat symbol featured in the pub sign refers to the Pulteney coat of arms.